UPSC Political Science Optional Syllabus, Booklist & Preparation Strategy

 7. India and the Nuclear Question: Changing perceptions and policy.

-8. Recent developments in Indian Foreign policy: India's position on the recent crisis in Afghanistan, Iraq and West Asia, growing relations with US and Israel; the vision of new world order.
+8. Recent developments in Indian Foreign policy: India's position on the recent crisis in Afghanistan, Iraq, and West Asia, growing relations with the US and Israel; the vision of a new world order.

 Booklist for Political Science Optional For UPSC

-The booklist for any subject including optional subjects is only an indicative one!
-You do not have to follow it cover-to-cover.
-Read the books only as per the syllabus.
-Read the books under additional readings only if you have extra time in hand.
+The booklist for any subject, including optional subjects, is simply indicative.
+Aspirants need not follow it cover-to-cover.
+Read the books only as per the syllabus, and the books under additional readings only if you have extra time on hand.

 Paper 1: Section A: Political Theory